-Schedule F1 is used by a general-purpose committee to itemize outgoing political payments made from political contributions that exceed \$100 to one individual or entity during the reporting period.
+Schedule F1 is used to itemize outgoing political payments made from political contributions that exceed \$100 to one individual or entity during the reporting period.
 If your committee had other types of outgoing funds or activity (such as investment purchases or unpaid incurred expenditure obligations), or expenditures made by credit card, enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.

-Notice to Candidates and Officeholders: If the committee makes political expenditures or accepts political contributions in support of a candidate or officeholder, the committee must provide written notice to the candidate or officeholder who benefits from the committee's activity.
-The notice must be given before the end of the reporting period during which the committee made the political expenditures or accepted the political contributions.
-The notice must inform the person that the committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee and its campaign treasurer and an indication that the committee is a general-purpose committee.
+Notice to Candidates and Officeholders: If your committee makes political expenditures or accepts political contributions in support of a candidate or officeholder, your committee must provide written notice to the candidate or officeholder who benefits from the committee's activity.
+The notice must be given before the end of the reporting period during which your committee made the political expenditures or accepted the political contributions.
+The notice must inform the person that the committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee is a specific-purpose committee.
 NOTE: Such notices are not required if the committee is the principal political committee of a political party.